sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/code_reviews.md

 - Submit a PR that would cause the main branch to [non-releaseable](https://about.sourcegraph.com/handbook/engineering/continuous_releasability).
 - Submit PRs with multiple overlapping concerns.
 Every PR should have an obvious goals.
 PRs tackling multiple issues at once should be split into more highly-focused PRs when possible.
 For example, a necessary refactor for a feature addition should be split into a (prerequisite) refactor PR, followed by a (subsequent) feature addition PR.
 Highly cohesive PRs enable reviewers to effectively hold the state of the change in their head.

-Try to avoid:

-- Submitting PRs larger than a few hundred significant lines of code (added, removed, or updated; excluding test and generate code).
-Large PRs should be split into smaller PRs when possible.
-Alternatively, avoid larger PRs into smaller commits (with [good commit messages](commit_messages.md)) that are reviewable independently (and indicate this to the reviewer in the description).

 ## What makes an effective code review?

 Please read: